Armenian PM tests positive for virus as cases surge

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-YEREVAN: Armenian Prime Minister Nikol Pashinyan, who turned 45 on Monday, said he and his family had tested positive for the new coronavirus and that he would be working from home.
-Pashinyan, said in video message posted on Facebook that his “coronavirus test was positive yesterday” and that his wife and four children were also infected.
+YEREVAN: Armenian Prime Minister Nikol Pashinyan and his family have tested positive for the coronavirus, he said Monday, as the rate of new infections soared in the Caucasus nation.
+“My coronavirus test was positive yesterday,” Pashinyan said in a self-recorded video message on Facebook, adding that his family were also infected.

-He did not have any “visible symptoms” and would be working from home “to the best of my ability”, Pashinyan added in the clip he recorded himself.
-The ex-Soviet republic with a population of around three million people has registered 9,492 coronavirus cases and 139 deaths.
+He said he had no “visble symptoms” of the virus and would be working from home.
+The prime minister and his wife Anna Hakobyan, who is a journalist, have four children.
+The ex-Soviet republic of some three million has so far reported 9,492 cases of the coronavirus and 139 deaths.

-COVID-19 patients have overwhelmed hospitals and health officials last week said that intensive care beds could be soon reserved for patients with the best chance of survival.
-Health Minister Arsen Torosyan has said that out of 186 intensive care units in the country reserved for virus patients, only 32 are empty and those would soon be filled.
+Coronavirus patients have overwhelmed Armenia’s hospitals and last week health officials said that intensive care treatment could be soon restricted to patients with the best chance of survival.
+Pashinyan’s announcement came nearly one month after Armenia on May 4 lifted a state of emergency imposed in March to slow the spread of the coronavirus.

+The prime minister acknowledged his government had failed to enforce anti-virus measures and there had been widespread quarantine violations.
+Pashinyan was elected prime minister in the wake of mass popular protests he led two years ago against veteran leader Serzh Sarkisian and his Republican Party.
+He has since led a relentless crusade against graft and initiated sweeping judicial reforms.